Plant Origin: Australia

 Lemon Myrtle is one of the cleanest, freshest aromas in nature.
 It is intense, pleasant and clean with no harsh or grassy notes.
 This oil is an excellent natural source of citral at about 95% (whereas Lemon essential oil has only 3-10% citral in comparison).
 The aroma of this oil is exquisitely "lemon."

-4. We found some information that indicates that Lemon Myrtle is used by physicians (at 10% dilution) to treat Molluscum Contagiosum, which is a contagious disease of the skin marked by the occurrence of rounded soft tumors of the skin caused by the growth of a virus.
+Lemon Myrtle is used by physicians (at 10% dilution) to treat Molluscum Contagiosum, which is a contagious disease of the skin marked by the occurrence of rounded soft tumors of the skin caused by the growth of a virus.
 Because this oil is thought to be highly irritating to the skin, we recommend that you properly dilute Lemon Myrtle if you try it so that the skin is not irritated.
+"In the clinical trial, 31 children (mean age 4.6 years) were treated for molluscum contagiosum with a 10% solution of lemon myrtle oil in olive oil daily for 21 days with 90% reduction in the number of lesions in 9/16 children.
+There were no significant adverse effects (Burke et al 2004)."

 Molluscum Contagiosum is characterized by the appearance of a few to numerous small, pearly, umbilicated down growths called molluscum bodies or condyloma subcutaneum.
 Molluscum contagiosum is mainly seen in children.
 In teenagers and adults it is often transmitted sexually, and as such may be considered a sexually transmitted disease (STD).
 It is a benign disorder that usually clears up by itself.